 You’ve purchased yourself one of the best 3D printers around.
 You’ve learned how to dial it in with our ultimate beginner’s guide to 3D printing.
 Maybe you’ve even designed your own 3D models with OpenSCAD.
+You’re no longer a 3D printing beginner.

 But no matter how good you are at 3D printing, you will have unwanted or failed prints.
 Maybe you were experimenting with a new filament.
 Perhaps you were still calibrating your machine, or an accidental nudge ruined the latest batch.
 Whatever the reason, failed prints happen.